bernhardh/nova-dynamic-views/readme.md

 ### Add (tailwind) class to the container

-If you want to add additional css classes to the container div of a section (for example add `flex w-full justify-end items-center mx-3` to the `customIndexToolbarComponents` section), add the `class` in the `make` function (or use the `setClass` method):
+If you want to add additional CSS classes to the container div of a section (for example add `flex w-full justify-end items-center mx-3` to the `customIndexToolbarComponents` section), add the `class` in the `make` function (or use the `setClass` method):

 ```php
 public function customIndexToolbarComponents()